pressgang-ccms/PressGangCCMSUI/testplan.md

 * find topics that include the image
 * check that unsaved changes to the description results in a prompt

-TAGS
+TAGS / CATEGORIES / PROJECTS
 * make sure all search fields work
 * add and remove projects
-* add, remove and reorder categories
+* add, remove and reorder child categories, tags and projects
 * make sure unsaved changes work